hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 ### Sections

 A **section** occupies the largest hierarchy within the form.
-Sections organize text, fields (inputs, checkboxes, toggles, etc.), and actions into logical groups.
+Sections organize text, fields (inputs, checkboxes, toggles, etc.), and actions into logical sets.
 There should be a 32px vertical gap between each section within the form container.

 ![Example of multiple sections in a form](/assets/patterns/form-patterns/form-sections.png =450x*)